 A few weeks ago Elias Bonaros sent us some photos of the exuvia (shed skins) of Okanagana rimosa nymphs that he found while searching for cicadas in Western Massachusetts with Gerry from Massachusetts Cicadas.
 It’s interesting that the black bands that appear around the segments of the nymph’s body are where we see orange bands in the adult form.

 Say’s cicada has a fantastic call that needs to be heard to be appreciated.
-Visit the Songs of Insects website to hear the call of a Okanagana rimosa.
+Visit the Insect Singers website to hear the call of a Okanagana rimosa.

 An interesting note about the Okanagana rimosa, it has been showed to have a 9 year life cycle, and appears to be protoperiodical: